olcf/cuda-training-series/exercises/hw4/readme.md

 ## **2. Profiling**

-We'll introduce something new: the profiler (in this case, NSight Compute).
+We'll introduce something new: the profiler (in this case, Nsight Compute).
 We'll use the profiler first to time the kernel execution times, and then to gather some "metric" information that will possibly shed light on our observations.

 It's necessary to complete task 1 first.
-Next, load the NSight Compute module:
+Next, load the Nsight Compute module:
 ```
 module load nsight-compute/2019.5.0
 ```

-Then, launch NSight as follows:
+Then, launch Nsight as follows:
 (you may want to make your terminal session wide enough to make the output easy to read)

 ```